Drug data last refreshed 2h ago · AI intelligence enriched 1w ago

-VARUBI (rolapitant hydrochloride) is an intravenous NK1 receptor antagonist emulsion indicated for the prevention of chemotherapy-induced nausea and vomiting (CINV) in patients receiving highly emetogenic cancer chemotherapy.
-It works by blocking substance P signaling in the chemoreceptor trigger zone and vomiting center of the brain.
-The drug is administered as a single IV dose prior to chemotherapy.
+VARUBI (rolapitant hydrochloride) is a neurokinin-1 (NK1) receptor antagonist administered intravenously as an emulsion for the prevention of chemotherapy-induced nausea and vomiting (CINV).
+It works by blocking substance P signaling in the chemoreceptor trigger zone and vomiting center.
+The drug is indicated for use alongside 5-HT3 antagonists and corticosteroids in patients receiving highly emetogenic chemotherapy.

 Mechanism of action data is being enriched from DailyMed and FDA sources.
 Check back soon for updated drug intelligence.